 - 1st of February for the following September admission (fall term)

-The CMD program might consider applications from strong students on an ongoing basis, throughout the year.
+In exceptional circumstances the CMD program might consider applications from strong students on an ongoing basis, throughout the year.

 The Faculty of Graduate Studies offers awards to new students through the annual Entrance Competition.
 Several scholarships are available based on various qualifications and academic merit, see also University Awards.

 - All CMD scholarship funding is subject to availability of funds in the program.

 - Qualifying CMD students will receive CMD scholarship funding to support their research and creative work.